Price parity: Succeeding Across Online and Offline Channels

 Price parity requires price correctness across all channels, and this is not easy to achieve.
 If you want to reconcile online and offline prices, it’s necessary to analyze data from both locations, which means that your colleagues will have their hands full.

 Matching prices on different online platforms isn’t easier either.
 However, what makes things easier here is the existence of automated software solutions.
-Such tools use web scraping technology to collect prices from different platforms.
+Such tools use web and price scraping technology to collect prices from different platforms.
 At the same time, the whole process is automated, which saves your team time and resources.

 Today, prices are changing at a tremendous rate, competition is increasing and manual monitoring of all market changes is almost impossible.
 Depending on your needs, price monitoring tools can also offer different price scraping frequencies.
 This can be done only once a day, or even several times during the day.
 In addition, such tools can also offer a MAP feature, so you’ll be notified if a reseller has decided to break your agreement.